mz-mc/website/content/english/team/christina-chen.md

   impact on consumer awareness, perceptions, and habits.
 She also liaises with traders, regulators, and industry organizations to expand our clients' product applications in China's bakery and food manufacturing sectors.
-Christina holds an MA in English Literature from Nantong University Foreign Language School and has spent three months at the University of Queensland as a visiting scholar.
+Christina holds an MA in English literature from Nantong University Foreign Language School and has spent three months at the University of Queensland as a visiting scholar.
 weight: 15